tkellogg/tkellogg.github.com/_posts/2024-08-31-llm-pairing.md

 ## Sum of Strengths
-There's something in common between all these things.
+There's something in common between all these things: unit testing, the "3 plates" method, pair programming, and AI coding assistants.
 They all take two or more imperfect things in a way that **combines the best features** of each and removes the imperfections.

 In pair programming, who do you pair with?
 In one of my internships years ago, they loved [Extreme